An astronomically validated U–Pb reference material for dating Quaternary speleothems

 Abstract

-Well-characterized reference materials (RMs) are essential for advancing laser ablation (LA) U-Pb carbonate geochronology, yet Quaternary carbonate RMs with stringent accuracy constraints are still lacking.
-Here, we present a comprehensive inter-laboratory study of speleothem sample SB19 (U: 3.5 ±1.8 μg/g) employing both LA and isotope dilution (ID) methods.
+Well-characterized reference materials (RMs) are essential for advancing laser ablation (LA) U–Pb carbonate geochronology, yet Quaternary carbonate RMs with stringent accuracy constraints are still lacking.
+Here, we present a comprehensive inter-laboratory study of the speleothem sample SB19 (U: 3.5 ± 1.8 μg g−1) employing both LA and isotope dilution (ID) methods.
 LA-MC-ICPMS analyses of the stratigraphically distinct subsamples demonstrate excellent inter- and intra-laboratory reproducibility.
-High-precision δ234U data were also obtained for SB19, allowing accurate corrections for the initial disequilibrium.
-The resultant chronology reveals a robust correlation between the SB19 δ¹⁸O record and theoretical solar insolation curves on the precession scale, providing a very valuable rigorous and verification of its age accuracy (±6 kyr, 2σ).
-Notably, (207Pb/206Pb)0 ratios are quite similar among subsamples (RSD <0.5%), which can be used as a reference for the investigation of initial Pb isotopes and their contributions.
-Syntheses of ID (n=15) and LA datasets of the SB19 yield recommended values: Age = 1.091 ±0.006 Ma and (207Pb/206Pb)0 = 0.809 ±0.004.
-SB19 meets the stringent requirements of LA carbonate U-Pb dating RMs (~0.5% relative uncertainty in age and initial Pb isotopic ratios at 2σ), particularly for dating Quaternary carbonate samples.
-This integrated work establishes a new paradigm for carbonate RM validation through combining radiometric, geochemical, and orbital insolation data.
+High-precision measured δ234U data were also obtained for SB19, allowing accurate corrections for the initial disequilibrium.
+The resultant chronology reveals a robust correlation between the SB19 δ18O record and theoretical solar insolation curves on the precession scale, providing a verification of its age accuracy (±6 kyr, 2σ).
+Notably, (207Pb/206Pb)0 ratios are quite similar among subsamples (RSD < 0.5%), which can be used as a monitoring reference for studying the initial lead isotope composition and is applicable to related research such as paleoclimate reconstruction.
+Syntheses of ID (n = 15) and LA datasets of the SB19 yield recommended values: age = 1.091 ± 0.006 Ma and (207Pb/206Pb)0 = 0.809 ± 0.004.
+SB19 meets the stringent requirements of LA carbonate U–Pb dating RMs (∼0.5% relative uncertainty in age and initial Pb isotopic ratios at 2σ), particularly for dating Quaternary speleothem samples.
+This integrated work establishes a new paradigm for carbonate RM validation by combining radiometric dating, geochemical proxies, and insolation tuning.

 Supplementary files